 Helping children choose the right book

-The findings of this latest study found that boys of all ages read less thoroughly than girls, skipping parts of books and choosing reading material that is too easy for them.
+Annual research by the National Literacy Trust consistently finds an enjoyment gap between girls and boys when it comes to reading for pleasure.
+The University of Dundee did a study in 2016 into the reading habits of over a million students and found that boys of all ages read less thoroughly than girls, skipping parts of books and consistently choosing reading material that is too easy for them.

-A supplement to the Kumon English Programme, the RRL has 380 books of all genres and styles, intended to help all students, including those studying the maths programme, develop a love of reading.
+Created as a supplement to the Kumon English Programme, Kumon's Recommended Reading List has 380 books of all genres and styles, intended to help all students including those studying the maths programme, to develop a love of reading.
 Students are encouraged to choose books which match their reading ability, and work their way through the recommendations as their skills, fluency, and confidence improve.